jon49/blog/src/post/2017-07-23-database_programming_yin_yang.md

         - Especially useful when you have multiple applications using the same database.
     - [Hot swapping your code.](https://en.wikipedia.org/wiki/Hot_swapping)
+    - SQL Server allows you to get insights into what routines are related to one another and to tables.
+    - It's trivial to determine what routine may be using too many resources and needs to be tuned for performance.

 - **Cons**
     - If you change the parameters or return structure of your stored procedures